Benefits After Service

 Federal Employment Advantages

 Volunteers who complete two years of service receive one year of noncompetitive eligibility for employment in the federal government.
-This means that, at the hiring agency’s discretion, if a Volunteer meets the minimum qualifications for a position, he or she can be hired without going through the standard competitive process.
-Returned Peace Corps Volunteers who are employed by the federal government can receive credit toward retirement for their years of Peace Corps service.
+This means that, at the hiring agency's discretion, if a Volunteer meets the minimum qualifications for a position, he or she can be hired without going through the standard competitive process.
+Returned Peace Corps Volunteers who are employed by the federal government (and in some cases, state employees and teachers) can receive credit toward retirement for their years of Peace Corps service.

 Be Part of a Vibrant Network